 The brand offers multiple scents to satiate the main fragrance categories.
 Fall Cashmere is warm and spicy with cinnamon bark and spiced ginger; Pink Canyon is a juicy citrus with a hint of cedar; and Isle Escape is clean, fresh, and dewy with notes of bergamot and peony.

-I gravitated toward the smoky-sweet Amber, which smelled similar to some of my go-to nighttime scents (e.g., Gucci Guilty, $99; Elizabeth and James Nirvana Black, $85; and Atelier Cologne Santal Carmin, $250), but I knew I found true love in Meadow at first sniff.
+I gravitated toward the smoky-sweet amber fragrances, which smelled similar to some of my go-to nighttime scents (e.g., Gucci Guilty, $165 and Atelier Cologne Santal Carmin, $240), but I knew I found true love in Magic Bloom at first sniff.
 It immediately reminded me of my beloved Carnal Flower but with a lighter, sweeter edge.
 I sprayed it generously on my wrists and neck then walked back to my desk.
-Almost immediately, my Byrdie co-workers Hallie and Lindsey flocked to me and demanded to know what scent I was wearing.
+Almost immediately, my at-the-time Byrdie co-workers Hallie and Lindsey flocked to me and demanded to know what scent I was wearing.
 "Is it too much?"
 I asked.
 "No, it's not—it's just really good," they affirmed.

-Needless to say, Meadow has earned a permanent place in my perfume rotation.
+Needless to say, Skylar's scents have earned a permanent place in my perfume rotation.
 Are the scents the most creative perfumes I've ever smelled?
 No. Are they the longest-lasting?
 Not particularly.
 But the fact that I can confidently spritz with abandon, knowing full well I'm not inhaling harmful ingredients or, say, going to cause an allergy attack for the people within my near vicinity makes Skylar a standout contender in the indie perfume world.
-Plus, like my co-workers said: It's just really good.
+Plus, like my co-workers said: their scents just smell really good.